tud-hri/joan/docs/setup-carla-windows.md

 To get the latest CARLA assets open up the folder `Util` in the `carla` folder that you have just created in step 1, and open the file `contentversions.txt`, see below:
 ![alt text](imgs/setup-carla-windows-util-screenshot.png "cloned repository")

-This text file contains the instructions of what to do_while_running to download the latest assets, for now get the 0.9.9 version.
+This text file contains the instructions of what to do to download the latest assets, for now get the 0.9.9 version.
 You can also click this
 [link](http://carla-assets.s3.amazonaws.com/20200422_ea5179a.tar.gz).
 Note: this file is almost 10GB.
 To extract the compressed file, you can use
 [7-zip](https://www.7-zip.org/), for example.